-This Homemade Limoncello recipe is a classic and popular Italian liqueur.
-Homemade limoncello is made with just 4 ingredients and making your own is so much more rewarding than buying.
+This Homemade Limoncello recipe is a classic and popular Italian lemon liqueur.
+Made with just 4 ingredients and making your own is so much more rewarding than buying.
 It’s not just for drinking, you can use it in recipes too.
 Delicious in baked goods and marinades.

-So since this amazing trip, I’ve been meaning to make my own Limoncello.
-This is not only a delicious after dinner drink, I use it in recipes like lemon pound cake (recipe coming soon) cookies and tarts as well as delicious mixed in cocktails.
+So since this amazing trip, I’ve been meaning to make my own homemade Limoncello.
+This is not only a delicious after dinner drink (digesif).
+I use it in recipes like Limoncello Pound Cake, cookies and tarts as well as delicious mixed in cocktails.

-Limoncello is traditionally made with Everclear which is 95% proof grain alcohol and is available in Bevmo stores (they’re not paying me, I’m just letting you know where to find it).
+Limoncello is traditionally made with Everclear which is 95% proof grain alcohol and is available in many liquor store.
 If you can’t find Everclear, you can use unflavored vodka.

-Fresh lemons (preferable organic since you are using the rind) are peeled making sure only the zest is peeled and no white part, added to a large glass container with an opening large enough to remove the peelings when done, then Everclear is added and allowed to sit covered for 10-14 days.
+Fresh lemons (preferable organic since you are using the rind) are peeled making sure only the zest is peeled and no white part, added to a large glass container with an opening large enough to remove the peelings when done, then Everclear is added and allowed to sit covered for 7 days.

-After the 2 weeks, the peels are strained out and a simple syrup of sugar and water is mixed in.
+After 1 week, the peels are strained out and a simple syrup of sugar and water is mixed in.
 This is when it develops its gorgeous lemon color.
 After the final storage overnight, I like to keep it in the refrigerator because Limoncello is best served cold.